MartSpeed/codingwithanthony-mysql/designing_er_diagram.md

 ### EMPLOYEES can WORK WITH CLIENTS controlled by their branch to sell them stuff. if necessary multiple EMPLOYEES can work with the same CLIENT

+- we will want to keep track of how many dollars (SALES) worth of stuff each EMPLOYEE sells to each CLIENT they work with

+## <u>**BRANCH_SUPPLIER ENTITY**</u>

+### many BRANCHES will need to work wit suppliers to buy inventory. for each SUPPLIER we'll need to keep track of their _NAME_ and the _TYPE OF PRODUCT_ theyre selling the BRANCH. a single SUPPLIER may supply products to multiple BRANCHES

 ## Company ER diagram

 ![Company Entity Relationship Diagram](company-erd.png)